-If the fan blades are obscured, use a flashlight to view the fan blades from the grease zerk slot on the fan shroud.
+If the fan blades are obscured, use a flashlight to view the fan blades through the view port.
 Shine the light towards the fan blades and view the fan blade rotation.
+Do not place any objects or body parts in the port.